 - Cost of staying in Thailand: Thailand is frequented by all kinds of travellers, right from honeymooners to solo backpackers.
 So you will be greeted with a plethora of options when it comes to accommodation in Thailand.
 A dorm room will cost you between USD 8 to USD 15 depending on the season and location.
 In most cases, this includes free breakfast.
 A budget hotel is USD 20 to USD 50 a night, and an apartment will be around the same.
 For 4/ 5 star hotels, you would end up paying USD 80 and upwards.

-- Cost of internal transportation in Thailand: The best way to travelling around the city is via a tuk-tuk.
-They are economical and readily available, also a great way to experience Thailand.
-Most cases, you will have to haggle with the drivers.
+- Cost of internal transportation in Thailand: The best way to travel around the city is via a tuk-tuk.
+They are economical and readily available, and also a great way to experience Thailand.
+In most cases, you will have to haggle with the drivers.
 Another great idea is to use cab services like Grab.

 Travel tips to experience Thailand on a budget